 Project leaders : Pr.
 Gudrun Schleiermacher

-As part of the iPODD initiative developed by Institut Curie, Institut Roche became a privileged partner of the MICCHADO program (Molecular and Immunological Characterization of High-Risk Pediatric Cancer at diagnosis, during treatment, and follow up), which aims to improve the understanding of oncogenesis and tumor progression mechanisms in pediatric populations.
+As part of the iPODD initiative, Institut Roche became a privileged partner of the MICCHADO program (Molecular and Immunological Characterization of High-Risk Pediatric Cancer at diagnosis, during treatment, and follow up), which aims to improve the understanding of oncogenesis and tumor progression mechanisms in pediatric populations.
 The researchers seek to highlight the connections between molecular and immunological characteristics and tumor aggressiveness.

 Ultimately, our shared goal is to anticipate the risk of treatment resistance in children with cancer and develop an innovative therapeutic approach, thus increasing their chances of recovery.